History

 Current state

 Church of St. John in Llanblethian is one of the best-preserved medieval sacral buildings in Glamorgan.
-Its present shape is the result of construction works carried out from the 12th to the 15th century, although, as with most Welsh churches, some of its original architectural details were replaced in the Victorian period.
-This applies especially to the windows in the nave and the arcade between the nave and the chancel, as well as the roof truss in the chancel (the late-medieval truss has been preserved in the nave, although it was renovated in the 19th century).
-The rood screen has not survived, after which the stairs leading to the balcony are visible.
+Its present form is the result of construction works carried out between the 12th and 15th centuries, although, like most Welsh churches, some of its original architectural details were replaced or renewed in the Victorian period.
+This applies particularly to the windows in the nave and the chancel arcade, as well as the chancel roof truss (the nave retains a late medieval truss, although restored in the 19th century).
+The rood screen has also been lost, leaving only a portal with a 15th-century door and steps leading to the loft.
+The oldest surviving architectural detail is the north window of the chancel, dating from the 12th century.
+The south windows date from the 13th or 14th century, while the chapel windows are from the slightly later 14th century.
+Late Gothic openings are visible in the tower walls and in the north wall of the nave, where the rood screen once stood.
+Inside, the arcade under the tower with figural corbels is worthy of attention.

 bibliography: